Top 100 Cyber Security Interview Questions and Answers in 2022

 31) What is Network Sniffing?

-It is a tool used to analyze data packets sent over a network using specialized software and hardware equipment.
+It is a tool to analyze data packets sent over a network using specialized software and hardware equipment.
 Sniffing can be used for:

 - Capturing sensitive and confidential data such as password